hirosystems/clarinet/README.md

 You may also add the steps above in your existing workflows.
 The generated code coverage output can then be used as is with GitHub Apps like https://codecov.io.

-For more information on how you use GitHub Actions with Clarinet, please see the A Simple CI With Clarinet and GitHub(https://www.youtube.com/watch?v=cEv6Mi4EcKQ&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=8) YouTube video
+For more information on how you can use GitHub Actions with Clarinet, please see the [A Simple CI With Clarinet and GitHub](https://www.youtube.com/watch?v=cEv6Mi4EcKQ&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=8) YouTube video

 ### Extensions

-Clarinet can easily be extended by community members: open source contributions to clarinet are welcome, but you may also write your own Clarinet extensions if you want to integrate Clarity contracts with your own tooling and workflow.
+Clarinet can easily be extended by community members: open source contributions to Clarinet are welcome, but you may also write your own Clarinet extensions if you want to integrate Clarity contracts with your own tooling and workflow.

 | Name                      | wallet access | disk write | disk read | Deployment                                                            | Description                                                                                                                                       |
 | ------------------------- | ------------- | ---------- | --------- | --------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |